swizzin/docs.swizzin.ltd/docs/applications/wireguard.md

 :::panel
 This disables the service and prevents a non-master user from managing it.

-Make sure to first stop and disable the service with the other commands.
+Make sure to first stop and disable the service with the other commands before masking the service
 ```bash
 sudo systemctl mask wg-quick@wg1000
 ```